Biden meets Republicans on virus aid, but no quick deal

 Gone are Democratic priorities such as a gradual lifting of the federal minimum wage to $15 an hour.

-Wary Democrats pushed ahead at the Capitol despite the high-profile White House talks, unwilling to take too much time courting GOP support that may not materialize or delivering too meager a package that they believe doesn't address the scope of the nation's pandemic crisis and economic problems.
+Wary Democrats pushed ahead at the Capitol, unwilling to take too much time in courting GOP support that may not materialize or in delivering too meager a package that they believe doesn't address the scope of the nation's health crisis and economic problems.

 Senate Majority Leader Chuck Schumer warned that history is filled with "the costs of small thinking."

-House and Senate Democrats released a separate budget resolution Monday, a first step laying the groundwork for approving Biden's package with a "budget reconciliation" process that won't depend on Republican support for passage.
+House and Senate Democrats released a separate budget resolution Monday a step toward approving Biden's package with a reconciliation process that wouldn't depend on Republican support for passage.

 "The cost of inaction is high and growing, and the time for decisive action is now," Schumer and Speaker Nancy Pelosi said in a statement.